A Detailed Guide To Camping with a new Suzuki Jimny

 What’s it like off-road?

 I’m super impressed with the Jimny off road even with the tent on.
-You can see that on moderately rough terrain the Jimny eats it up.
+You can see that on moderate terrain the Jimny eats it up.
 Be to clear I’m not an experienced off-road driver.
 There’s different levels of what people class as off-road driving.
 My use is towards the very mild side of the spectrum.
 With the tent on and a decent amount of equipment in the back it feels ok to me.

 Watch some action from a trip in the Yorkshire Dales.